elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_04.md

 ![Docker Dance](./../assets/images/docker-jup-nb.png){: style="width:650px;"}

+You can now load and run the python file and see the graphs in the Notebook pane.

 When you have finished with docker you can clear the downloaded Docker images with:
 ``` sh
 docker system prune -a
 ```
 More information about cleaning up Docker iamages [here](https://www.freecodecamp.org/news/how-to-remove-all-docker-images-a-docker-cleanup-guide/)

+!!! example "Discussionn exercise - how do these approaches differ?
+Why would we use one over another?"
+    ??? success "answer"
+    They produce different outputs and require different levels of command line skills.
+Which would **you** choose?

 _Congratulations!
 You have reached the end of this course._
 We hope that you have learned about this aspect of Reproducible Research and will be able to apply it to your own endeavours!